 - If a student withdraws from the project or does not enroll for the second term of the project, the student earns a failing grade for all project credit hours.

 PLEASE NOTE: You earn credit for your learning from the project.
 Time spent on the project during the Winter & Fall Terms is therefore not paid.
-Some of the organizations will offer a paid internship for the summer.
+Some of organizations will offer a paid internship or research stipends for the summer.